 VI.
 25th International Input-Output Conference, Atlantic City, USA that most everything worked like a charm.
-The food was great, the supply and demand for drinks were in equilibrium, and the hotel's location Atlantic City's on famous Boardwalk gave participants ready access to both the beach and casino amenities alike.
+The food was great, the supply and demand for drinks were in equilibrium, and the hotel's Atlantic location on City's famous Boardwalk gave participants ready access to both the beach and casino amenities alike.
 To top things off, the three plenary talks could not have been better centered on a theme if we had planned it.
 And, of course, the breakout sessions, as well as flash sessions, were well attended with insightful presentations and wide-ranging, penetrating discussion

-AILANTIC CITY
+ATLANTIC CITY